-On December 17, 2013, NMFS received an application from the Observatory requesting that we issue an Authorization for the take of marine mammals, incidental to conducting a seismic survey in the northwest Atlantic Ocean June through July, 2014.
-NMFS determined the application complete and adequate on February 3, 2014.
+On July 29, 2015, NMFS received an application from Lamont-Doherty requesting that NMFS issue an Authorization for the take of marine mammals, incidental to Texas A&M University and the University of Texas conducting a seismic survey in the South Atlantic Ocean, January through March 2016.
+Following the initial application submission, Lamont-Doherty submitted a revised application with revised take estimates.
+NMFS considered the revised application adequate and complete on October 30, 2015.

-The Observatory proposes to conduct a high-energy, 3-dimensional (3-D) seismic survey on the R/V Langseth in the northwest Atlantic Ocean approximately 25 to 85 kilometers (km) (15.5 to 52.8 miles (mi)) off the New Jersey coast for approximately 32 days from June 3 to July 9, 2014.
-The following specific aspect of the proposed activity has the potential to take marine mammals: increased underwater sound generated during the operation of the seismic airgun arrays.
-Thus, we anticipate that take, by Level B harassment only, of 26 species of marine mammals could result from the specified activity.
+Lamont-Doherty proposes to conduct a two-dimensional (2-D), seismic survey on the R/V Marcus G. Langseth (Langseth), a vessel owned by NSF and operated on its behalf by Columbia University's Lamont-Doherty in international waters in the South Atlantic Ocean approximately 1,938 kilometers (km) (1,232 miles [mi]) southeast of the west coast of Brazil for approximately 22 days.
+The following specific aspect of the proposed activity has the potential to take marine mammals: Increased underwater sound generated during the operation of the seismic airgun array.
+We anticipate that take, by Level B harassment, of 38 species of marine mammals could result from the specified activity.
+Although unlikely, NMFS also anticipates that a small level of take by Level A harassment of 16 species of marine mammals could occur during the proposed survey.